Skip to contents

 Introduction

 This article provides the code necessary to reproduce the results from Ainslie et al. 2025.
 Briefly, the article demonstrates how key epidemiological characteristics of scabies were estimated.
-Specifically, the article shows how to estimate 1) the serial interval using a method developed by Vink et al. by applying mitey::si_estim() to time series of symptom onset date data from scabies outbreaks; 2) the growth rate from annual scabies incidence from 2011 to 2023 in the Netherlands; 3) the basic reproduction number; and 4) time-varying reproduction number using a method developed by Wallinga and Lipsitch by applying mitey::rt_estim() to data on the number of scabies consultations each week in the Netherlands from 2011 to 2023.
+Specifically, the article shows how to estimate 1) the serial interval using a method developed by Vink et al. by applying mitey::si_estim() to time series of symptom onset date data from scabies outbreaks; 2) the growth rate from annual scabies incidence from 2011 to 2023 in the Netherlands; 3) the basic reproduction number; and 4) time-varying reproduction number using a method developed by Wallinga and Lipsitch by applying mitey::wallinga_lipsitch() to data on the number of scabies consultations each week in the Netherlands from 2011 to 2023.
 To our knowledge, this is the first study to estimate these quantities for scabies; however, the methods demonstrated here can be applied data sources describing the spread of other infectious diseases.

 Setup